 Notice how much enthusiasm and excitement others have when they are new.
 When they don’t know what they don’t know.

 How they believe anything is possible.
 How they want to share their success.

-Expand your knowledge through reading, listening and studying.
-Connecting through our blog, emails and courses are a good start to any day.
+Expand your knowledge through reading, listening, and studying.
+Connecting through our blog, emails and courses is a good start to any day.
 Always have a few books going at once.
 When you sit at your computer, be listening to audible books.